4 Frictionless Delivery Solutions to Elevate the Customer Experience

 It all started with food and groceries.
 Last year, Starship Technologies deployed electric pods to deliver food on college campuses.
 In healthcare, Nuro is currently testing prescription delivery with CVS Pharmacy.

 Moving beyond medical supplies and meals, Yandex is slated to start helping deliver mail and small packages using its sidewalk robot.

 Beyond reducing customers’ waiting time, retailers can use robots to gather and analyze data.
 This will add insights into optimizing operations and inventory management.

 In fact, IBM and NRF found that 85% of retailers plan to use intelligent automation for supply chain planning by 2021.
 In the same period, 79% of retailers expect to use intelligent automation for customer intelligence.

-3. Autonomous and semi-autonomous vehicles
+3. Autonomous and semi-autonomous vehicles as delivery solutions

 On-road testing of self-driving cars in the United States may have paused.
 But companies developing autonomous vehicles such as Pony.ai and Cruise have been delivering essentials during this time of crisis.